MaciekTalaska/diceware-pl/README.md

 Polish diceware list
 ====================

 **Important note:** this list is created based on the list origianlly created by Piotr (DrFugazi) Tarnowski.
+This list is only available via [webarchive](https://web.archive.org/web/20080926125905/http://www.drfugazi.eu.org/diceware).

 Why?
 ----